 - Chinese used coal as fuel more than 3,500 years ago and utilized it for smelting copper.

-- The everyday oil consumption of USA is about 18 millions barrels.
+- The everyday oil consumption of the USA is about 18 million barrels.

 - The amount of fossil fuel we consume in one year would take approximately 422 years to replenish through the natural process of the decomposition of organisms.